avivey/arc-vscode/README.md

   effect.
 Lints also might drift when making large changes.
 * Most lints only show up as 3-characters-squiggle, which is hard to see.\
   We suggest users install the `usernamehw.errorlens` extension.
+* When working with multiple Phabricator servers, the hovercard cache may get confused.

 ## Disclaimers